 - Baker’s yeast: Baker’s yeast is added to bread dough for taste and leavening.
 The process of baking kills the yeast, which produces an earthy and yeasty flavour in baked goods.

 - Brewer’s yeast: Brewer’s yeast can be used for both the creation of beer and as a nutritional supplement.
 The dead cells from brewing remain after the process is complete.
 They add a bitter taste, but are unpalatable when eaten on their own.

 - Nutritional yeast: Nutritional yeast is used solely as a food product.
 The yeast cells are killed during manufacturing and will not be alive in the final product.
 It is used to add cheesy, nutty, and savory flavours.

 Definitely!
 Nutritional yeast is deactivated, so it will not cause the dough or baked goods to rise.
 But despite that, it can add and boost flavours in them!
 It’s often used in nooch crackers, almond cornmeal bread, sourdough and bagels too!

 There are many benefits to adding nutritional yeast, although it’s not suitable for every type of bread.
 Its flavour is powerful meaning you wouldn’t want to use it if you are after a light-tasting loaf.
 That said, the added depth of flavour and the nutritional benefits mean bread that includes nutritional yeast is a little bit special.

 Frequently asked questions about nutritional yeast

 Is nutritional yeast gluten free?

 Yes!
 Nutritional yeast does not contain any gluten.
 It can be consumed by people with celiac disease or even by those who are on a gluten-free diet.
-It naturally doesn’t contain gluten, but there are a few brands who mix gluten in it.
+It naturally doesn’t contain gluten, but there are a few brands that mix gluten in it.
 So always be mindful about it.